sarifsystems/sarif/SPEC.md

-Stark Specification Version 0.5
+Sarif Specification Version 0.5
 =================================

-A stark message is a JSON-encoded object with a number of required fields.
+A Sarif message is a JSON-encoded object with a number of required fields.
 This message is normally send over TCP/TLS to a broker which dispatches it to the correct client(s).
 There can also be other intermediate delivery methods such as JSON over WebSocket or pure text over XMPP, but these are limited and non-standard.